awei0426/using-github-to-teach-web-design-development/using-github-to-teach-web-design-development--slides.md

 ![](images/6508476351_f196a2f3e8_o.jpg)

 # Agenda

-1. Who’s the target audience?
+1. Who is the target audience?
 2. What is GitHub?
 3. GitHub’s pros and cons.
 4. How I use it in the classroom.